isomerpages/mlaw-corp/news/speeches/_posts/2018-07-03-Closing-Remarks-by-Deputy-Secretary-Ministry-of-Law-Han-Kok-Juan-at-the-Forum-on-Belt-and-Road-Legal-Cooperation-in-Beijing.md

 ---
-layout: post
-title: Closing Remarks by Deputy Secretary, Ministry of Law, Han Kok Juan, at the Forum on Belt and Road Legal Cooperation in Beijing
+title: 'Closing Remarks by Deputy Secretary, Ministry of Law, Han Kok Juan, at the Forum on Belt and Road Legal Cooperation in Beijing'
 permalink: /news/speeches/Closing-Remarks-by-Deputy-Secretary-Ministry-of-Law-Han-Kok-Juan-at-the-Forum-on-Belt-and-Road-Legal-Cooperation-in-Beijing
 breadcrumb: Speeches
-collection_name: news

 ---

 3 Jul 2018 Posted in [Speeches](/news/speeches)